 - Measuring linguistic behaviors in controlled experimental contexts (Psycholinguistics)

-- Observing how languages develop/coexist within speakers (Language Acquisition, Bilingualism, Machine Translation)
+- Observing how languages develop/coexist within speakers (Language Acquisition, Bilingualism)

-Beyond the linguistic knowledge mastered through such coursework, students of linguistics will gain a number of valuable skills that extend to nearly every domain, including: applying logical problem solving skills to new problems, gathering and organizing large data sets, pattern recognition, making and testing hypotheses, and identifying problems in and prospects for analytical approaches and problem-solving strategies.
+Beyond the linguistic knowledge mastered through such coursework, students of linguistics will gain a number of valuable skills that extend to nearly every domain, including: logical problem solving, gathering and organizing large data sets, recognizing patterns, making and testing hypotheses, and identifying problems in and prospects for analytical approaches and problem-solving strategies.

 Admission to the Program

 Program of Study

-The program of study will be approved by the LIN program director or director of undergraduate studies.
+The program of study for the LIN certificate will be approved by the LIN program director or director of undergraduate studies.
 It will include completion of the following requirements:

 1. Satisfactory completion of LIN 201/CGS 205, “Introduction to Language and Linguistics”.
 Ordinarily this course cannot be taken P/D/F. Permission may be granted to substitute a different LIN course in place of 201; decisions will be made on a case-by-case basis.

-2. Satisfactory completion of four additional LIN courses, 200-level or above.
-At least three of the four courses should bear the LIN designation or be cross-listed with Linguistics.
+2. Satisfactory completion of four additional LIN courses beyond 201, at the 200-level or above.
+At least three of the four courses should bear the LIN designation or be cross-listed with linguistics.
 Linguistics-related courses in other departments and programs may be approved on a case-by-case basis.
 At most, one of these courses may be taken P/D/F.

-3. Some substantial aspect of linguistics should be incorporated into either junior independent work or into the senior thesis.
+3. Some substantial aspect of linguistics should be incorporated into either the student’s junior independent work or into their senior thesis.
 If this is not feasible, students should contact the program director or director of undergraduate studies to discuss alternative arrangements such as (significantly) expanding on a prior linguistics term paper or undertaking a new (small scope) research project.